 And said fare thee to well to Mr. John Deere

 Photo by Larry Long

 All Right Reserved

 *This photograph is a featured image in Larry Long’s new Living In A Rich Man’s World music video.
-Living In A Rich Man’s World is now available on iTunes, Spotify and other online digital distribution channels.
+Living In A Rich Man’s World is now available on iTunes and other online digital distribution channels.